KjellKod/g3log/README.md

 The super quick introduction to g3log can be seen in the steps 1 - 9 below.

-For more in-depth information please see the full usage description in [g3log_usage.md](docs/g3log_usage.md).If you want to understand better the internals of g3log, then plase look at the [API.md](docs/API.md) for both high-level and deep-dive insights.
+For more in-depth information please see the full usage description in [g3log_usage.md](docs/g3log_usage.md).
+If you want to understand better the internals of g3log, then plase look at the [API.md](docs/API.md) for both high-level and deep-dive insights.

 ## Experiment and try-out g3log in Github Codespaces